AgorismLabs/agorist_notes/notes/the_legend_of_anarcho_claus.md

 “Sure!
 I’ve reprinted some Tucker and Murray Rothbard and Voltairine de Cleyre and Ludwig von Mises for kids.
 Good stuff.
 Don’t believe your parents when they tell you you’re too young to understand something.
 They’re just admitting they’re too lazy to explain it to you.”

 He paused and pulled his pipe from his pouch and lit it up.
 “But I digress.
 When I first started to read that stuff, I knew what I wanted to do for a couple of centuries of my life.
 I figured I would undo some of the damage Dad has caused, and eventually enough kids would be freed of thinking in terms of their own repression that they would overthrow the system and maybe I could get some real, worthwhile trading going on between our dimensions.
-Besides,” his voice grew somber for the first time, “my old man’s been importing some of the bad ideas from <i>your</i> world, like regulation and taxes ans police.
-I’m doing this for <i>my</i> people as well.”
+Besides,” his voice grew somber for the first time, “my old man’s been importing some of the bad ideas from _your_ world, like regulation and taxes ans police.
+I’m doing this for _my_ people as well.”

 “Gosh, you’re wonderful,” Janie said, hugging the elf as hard as she could.